NixOS/nix/doc/manual/src/command-ref/conf-file-prefix.md

 defines the `substituters` setting to be `a b c d`.

+Unknown option names are not an error, and are simply ignored with a warning.

 ## Command line flags

+Configuration options can be set on the command line, overriding the values set in the [configuration file](#configuration-file):

-Every configuration setting has a corresponding command line flag (e.g. `--max-jobs 16`).
+- Every configuration setting has corresponding command line flag (e.g. `--max-jobs 16`).
   Boolean settings do not need an argument, and can be explicitly disabled with the `no-` prefix (e.g. `--keep-failed` and `--no-keep-failed`).

-Existing settings can be appended to using the `extra-` prefix (e.g. `--extra-substituters`).
+  Unknown option names are invalid flags (unless there is already a flag with that name), and are rejected with an error.

+- The flag `--option <name> <value>` is interpreted exactly like a `<name> = <value>` in a setting file.

+  Unknown option names are ignored with a warning.

+The `extra-` prefix is supported for settings that take a list of items (e.g. `--extra-trusted users alice` or `--option extra-trusted-users alice`).

 # Available settings